 Q: Will you still honor your cancellation policy if I email in time, but Trackers doesn't get to my request soon enough?

 A: Yes, absolutely.
 We base cancellations on the date we receive the email, not the response date.

-Q: Do you have space later in the Fall?
+Q: Do you have space later in the Winter or Spring?

 A: Many of our programs are full but some are still open for registrants!
 We are working to make more spaces available and will post those online as soon as they open up.
-It is likely that as we work with families and changing school schedules, spaces may open up.
 If you register after a program has started we will prorate the cost from the first day attended.